 Reality: While the buffer pool size is probably the most important thing you should adjust, on a dedicated database server you should make sure that the maximum theoretical memory usage of mysqld (or mariadbd) doesn’t exceed about 90% of RAM.
-You can approximately calculate this based on sizes of various database memory buffers and mysql max connections as follows:
+You can approximately calculate this based on sizes of various database memory buffers and mysql max connections using the following query:

 The number of client connections matters because various memory buffers are allocated per connection.
 Be careful to not oversize various buffers because mysql swapping is something to be avoided if at all possible.

 For achieving high throughput with a large MySQL / MariaDB database system, SSD storage in RAID 10 mode is highly recommended.
 The server’s response times can be improved by orders of magnitude by just switching to a SSD from a mechanical hard drive.
 This will seriously increase the disks data rate, allowing faster disk read and write speeds.
 This is great for disk access requests, and general database operations.
 It’s also a good idea to store MySQL database data on a separate volume.
 Again SSD storage being the best option.